Sagittarius-py/Sagittarius-py/README.md

 # ✋ Sagittarius-py

 Welcome to my GitHub profile!
 Here you will find a collection of my projects and contributions.
 I am passionate about programming, open-source development, and learning new technologies.

-## 🚀 About Me

-I'm in progress of Computer Science Studies, web developer with a keen interest in JavaScript.
-I love building applications that solve real-world problems and bring value to users.
-My goal is to create clean, efficient, and maintainable code.
-I enjoy working on both backend and frontend development and am constantly expanding my skill set.

 ## 🌐 Social Media